Updated: January 22, 2020 at 3:35 PM

 The Ocean Water Quality Monitoring Program has two regular seasons, the Dry-Weather and Wet-Weather seasons.
 Forty (40) samples are collected during the Dry-Weather season and nineteen (19) samples during the Wet-Weather season.

 During the Dry-Weather season, water sampling is conducted from April 1 through October 31.
 Samples are collected from 40 public beaches twice a week, generally on Mondays and Tuesdays.
 On Mondays, samples are collected in the North Coast locations from Rincon Beach to Surfer’s Knoll Beach.
 On Tuesdays, samples are collected in the South Coast locations from Oxnard Beach on 5th Street to Staircase Beach in Malibu.
-Re-samples are conducted during the Dry-Weather season.
+Re-samples are conducted during this season.